7MinSec/bpatty/blue_team/Local_Administrator_Password_Solution_LAPS.md

 # Microsoft LAPS (Local Administrator Password Solution)

+## Setup LAPS management workstation

 ---
-# NOTE: This guide has been updated and condensed/simplified in [episode #523 of the 7 Minute Security podcast](https://7ms.us/7ms-523-local-administrartor-password-solution-reloaded/).
+NOTE: This guide has been updated and condensed/simplified in [episode #523 of the 7 Minute Security podcast](https://7ms.us/7ms-523-local-administrartor-password-solution-reloaded/).
 ---

-## Setup LAPS management workstation

 1. From the workstation where you will manage LAPS, log in as a domain admin.